teltip/harmony_remote/README.md

 # Harmony remote swap

+## WHAT

-This is a simple web page to control your Harmony hub.
+This is a simple webapp using html & javascript to control your Harmony hub.

+## WHY

+Because I want to have my own custom remotes (buttons, icons, orders, sequences, activities, etc....) which I can not do in the native Logitech Harmony hub app.

+## Description

 No node.js, no python, no MQTT proxy server, no intermediate server in the middle.
 This is a **s**imple **w**eb **ap**p that connects directly to your hubs using the websockets API exposed by your Harmony hub.